horia141/jupiter/docs/concepts.md

 space/account, but realistically it makes sense to use just one.
 All further concepts we discuss are _relative_ to the workspace.

-Workspaces are created via the `jupiter ws-init` command. `jupiter ws-init` is idempotent, and is a good way to update workspaces as newer versions of the tool appear.
+Workspaces are created via the `jupiter workspace-init` command. `jupiter workspace-init` is idempotent, and is a good way to update workspaces as newer versions of the tool appear.

 After creating a workspace, you’ll see something like the following in the Notion left hand bar - here with a couple of projects too at the top-level under “Plans”,